anamolkhadka/PetAdoptionSystem/README.md

 ### Write 5 different test cases for your developed pet adoption system.
 - The test cases are in the test.py python file inside the client_2 directory.
+- To run the test cases, first exit the server to clear the in-memory storage for avoiding duplicates.
-- To run the test cases, while the Java server is running in one terminal like mentioned above, open another terminal cd to 'client_2' folder.
+- The run the java backend server in one terminal like mentioned above, open another terminal cd to 'client_2' folder.
 - Run command 'python test.py' same as running 'client.py' as described above.
 - See the TestCases screenshot in the screenshots directory.
 - For details about the test cases open the test.py file and read different test cases comments.